ibm-cloud-docs/enterprise-management/bp-enterprise-access.md

 - Create an access group template for users who need to debug code.
 Assign a policy with a reader role on all IAM-enabled services.
 Scope the policy to specific resources by selecting the attribute for access management tags.
 Enter the tags `env:dev` and `resource:storage`, which gives child account users in the enterprise-managed access group reader access to `storage` resources in the development environment.
 - Create an access group template for users who need to push code to development and test environments.
 Assign a policy with a writer role on all IAM-enabled services.
 Scope the policy to specific resources by selecting the attribute for access management tags.
 Enter the tags `env:dev`, `env:test`, `resource:storage`, and `resource:containers`, which gives child account users in the enterprise-managed access group administrator access to `storage` and `containers` resources in development and test environments.

-### Allow a central backup service to backup Cloud Object Storage across your enterprise
+### Allow a central backup service to backup Block Storage for VPC across your enterprise
+{: #backup-block-storage-vpc}

 To allow an Enterprise administrator to centrally manage backups, child accounts must authorize the enterprise's central backup service to interact with their resources.

 - Create an authorization template that specifies the source service as a backup service instance in a particular enterprise account.
 Select **Source account > Specific account** and enter the account ID where you have the backup service instance.
 - Then go to **Service > Service instance** and select **IBM Cloud Backup for VPC** instance.
-For the Target set the resource as **Cloud Object Storage** without specifying a specific account.
+For the Target, select **VPC Infrastructure Services** and then set the resource as **Block Storage for VPC** without specifying an account.

-When this template is applied to child accounts, an authorization policy is automatically created in each, granting the **IBM Cloud Backup for VPC** instance access to all **Cloud Object Storage** resources.
+When this template is applied to child accounts, an authorization policy is automatically created in each, granting the **IBM Cloud Backup for VPC** instance access to all **Block Storage for VPC** resources.
 For a more detailed example, including role definitions, see [Establishing service-to-service authorizations for the Backup service.](/docs/vpc?topic=vpc-backup-s2s-auth&interface=ui)